-A digital asset is any computerized file that includes the right to use.
-The two main qualifiers to determine if a file is considered a digital asset are first it has to be digital.
-Secondly, it needs to have rights to use applied to it.
+A digital asset is any computerized file that carries with it the right to use.
+There are two main qualifiers to determine if a file is considered a digital asset.
+First, it has to be digital.
+Second, it needs to have rights to use applied to it.

-If a company downloads images, they wouldn’t be considered digital assets – even though they’re digital.
-Once you have the right to use a digital file, it becomes a digital asset.
+If a company downloads images, the files wouldn’t be considered digital assets – even though they are digital.
+It is only once you have the right to use a digital file that it truly becomes a digital asset.

 Examples of Digital Assets

 Presentation files, such as PPT, are digital assets

 Digital assets remain as such even when stored in a singular, offline location such as a hard drive, flash drive or any other technological storage/usage device.
 That being said, there’s potential for confusion whenever new storage systems are developed.

 As technology changes, systems that allow for storage in any way, shape or form remain a valid storage type for digital assets.
 Looking toward the future, digital asset management (DAM) is the optimal solution to maintaining assets during these changes.